rbahmani01/rbahmani01/README.md

 ## Hi, I’m Ramin 👋

-Applied Data Scientist / ML Engineer with a background in electrical engineering and experience in time-series forecasting, optimization, and data pipelines.
+Applied Data Scientist with a background in electrical engineering and experience in time-series forecasting, optimization, and data pipelines.

 My work focuses on:
 - Time-series analysis and forecasting